mlinnosk/liblitestore/README.md

 see: http://www.sqlite.org/copyright.html
 This library does not modify SQLite, only links against it.

-Please inform me if you use the library (markku.linnoskivi@gmail.com)!
+Please inform me if you use the library (markku.linnoskivi@iki.fi)!

 Building
 --------
-make && sudo make install
+cmake .
+make litestore
+[make unit_tests && ./tests/unit_tests]

 ### Dependencies
 The library: